csswizardry/csswizardry.github.com/_posts/2011-01-06-the-real-html5-boilerplate.md

 wordpress_id: 2030
 categories:
 - Web Development
-tag:
+tags:
-- HTML5
+  - HTML
-- Markup
+  - Web Platform
 ---

 There has been a lot of talk lately about a certain HTML5 boilerplate... _the_